Rethinking Publication: A Certification Framework for AI-Enabled Research: Framework

 \textit{Pipeline developer conflict of interest.} Organizations that simultaneously build frontier AI systems and publish research face a structural conflict: they help set the Category~A floor through the benchmark while competing for Category~C certifications at the same venues.
 An organization that withholds frontier internal capability from its benchmark contribution can set the threshold below its own actual capability.
 The structural response: organizations whose internal research pipeline materially exceeds their benchmark contribution must make an affirmative disclosure of that discrepancy at benchmark participation.

 \textit{Systematic review and SoK papers.} These are the paradigm case for dedicated pipeline slots.
-Comprehensive literature coverage, consistent methodology, and structured synthesis are precisely what automated pipelines do at scale — a pipeline systematic review outperforms most human-authored surveys on every metric the current system uses to accept them.
-The genre is not eliminated — it is stratified: synthesis execution is Category A; interpretive framing, gap identification, and paradigm-challenging reanalysis belong in the standard track at Category B or C. The framework does not devalue survey work; it distinguishes synthesis execution from interpretive framing.
+Comprehensive literature coverage, consistent methodology, and structured synthesis are precisely what automated pipelines do at scale: a pipeline systematic review can match or exceed many human-authored surveys on the metrics the current system uses to accept them.
+The genre is not eliminated; it is stratified: synthesis execution is Category A; interpretive framing, gap identification, and paradigm-challenging reanalysis belong in the standard track at Category B or C. The framework does not devalue survey work; it distinguishes synthesis execution from interpretive framing.